cbinsights/form-design-system/contributing/principles.md

 In short, this means that a component only needs to support the absolute minimum functionality before shipping. **Favor software designs that can be iterated on as needed instead of optimizing for complexity up-front.**

+## Native web standards preferred
+You can do almost anything in javascript, but that doesn't mean you should.
+Components should leverage as much as possible from native web standards supported by modern browsers.

+It is unlikely that a custom JS solution will perform as reliably as something implemented natively in a browser.

+For example, `position: sticky` should be preferred over a JS solution to fixing content during scroll.

+### JS-in-JS, CSS-in-CSS
+In FDS, we have opted for keeping styling as close to native web standards as possible.
+We do not use any CSS-in-JS libraries.
+We do not use CSS preprocessors.
+CSS is written based on the latest CSS standards (with help from PostCSS for polyfills and vendor sugar).